LaraBerenguer/nodejs-express-mysql/README.md

 ## 📄 Description

+CHECK IT LIVE HERE: [https://findgames-three.vercel.app/](https://findgames-three.vercel.app/)

 Hi!
 This is a full-stack web application for scheduling and managing tabletop gaming sessions.
 You can create users, events, manage locations, and coordinate with other players.
 Auth/login is coming soon!

 I built the app with React + Vite.
 Frontend includes state management using Context API.
 Backend includes Nodejs, express and database management with Sequelize and Postgresql.

-Check it live here: [https://findgames-three.vercel.app/](https://findgames-three.vercel.app/)

 ## 💻 Technologies Used